NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 `astropy.modeling` submodule, first initializing a model, then using one of the fitter classes defined in `astropy.modeling.fitting` submodule, such as `~astropy.modeling.fitting.SLSQPLSQFitter`.
-Note that the `~sbpy.photometry.HG1G2` model requires a constraint, 1 - G1 - G2 < 1,
-that is implemented in sbpy as an ineqcons-type constraint (see `~astropy.modeling.Model`).
-Some fitters, such as `astropy.modeling.LevMarLSQFitter`, doesn't support this type of constrained fit.
+Note that the `~sbpy.photometry.HG1G2` model requires that the G1 and G2 parameters are bounded within [0, 1], as well as an inequality constraint, 0 <= 1 - G1 - G2 <= 1.
+These constraints are implemented in sbpy via the `bounds` parameter of `~astropy.modeling.Parameter` and the `ineqcons` parameter of `~astropy.modeling.Model`.
+Some fitters, such as `astropy.modeling.LevMarLSQFitter`, doesn't support constrained fit via the `ineqcons` parameter, though.

   >>> import numpy as np
   >>> import astropy.units as u